chase-kimball/Commenting-Behavior-in-NFL-Team-Subreddits/README.md

 These two teams were chosen to see if the events that defined their seasons in the hearts and minds of their fans showed up in the sentiment analysis.
 No attempt was made to quantify any sort of significance, no correlation was measured, and no causation is claimed.
 This was mostly an excersize in data collection.

-**Figure 6:**
+**Figure 5:**
 Average weekly internal sentiment on /r/eagles across the 2022/2023 NFL season and postseason.
 The red line separates positive and negative VADER sentiment scores.
 We highlight the weeks coinciding with divisional losses to rival teams.

 <img src="plots/EaglesSentiment.png" width="500">

-**Figure 7**:
+**Figure 6**:
-Average weekly incoming sentiment, and average weekly incoming normalized volume in on /r/buffalobills in the top and bottom panels, respectively.
+Average weekly incoming sentiment, and average weekly incoming normalized volume on /r/buffalobills in the top and bottom panels, respectively.
 The orange line marks the week in which Bills safety Damar Hamlin suffered a cardiac arrest on the field.

 <img src="plots/BillsSentiment.png" width="500">